The Secret World of Benjamin Bear

 The Secret World of Benjamin Bear is a Canadian animated television series and a joint effort produced by Amberwood Entertainment, Secret Bear Productions, and produced with the participation of Bell Broadcast and New Media Fund including animation by Philippine Animation Studio.
 It originally aired on Family Channel from 2003–2009.
-52 episodes were produced over 4 seasons, with 13 episodes per season, each episode with two segments.
+52 episodes were produced over 4 seasons, with 13 episodes per season, two segments per episode.

-The Secret World of Benjamin Bear is a continuation series following The Teddy Bears' Picnic (1989), The Teddy Bears' Christmas (1992), and The Teddy Bears' Scare (1998) which were set in the mid-20th century with the young Simon and Sally Tanner, and follows the new adventures of Benjamin Bear, set years later in the 2000s where he's now owned by Max Tanner, the son of the now older Simon Tanner.
+The Secret World of Benjamin Bear is a continuation series following The Teddy Bears' Picnic (1989), The Teddy Bears' Christmas (1992), The Teddy Bears' Rescue (1997), and The Teddy Bears' Scare (1998) which were set in the mid-20th century with the young Simon and Sally Tanner, and follows the new adventures of Benjamin Bear, set years later in the 2000s where he's now owned by Max Tanner, the son of the now older Simon Tanner.
 Benjamin is accompanied by his teddy housemate and best friend Howie Bear who, following the same theme of the original Teddy Bears series with Wally, is young and inexperienced, and must learn from Ben.